Donnie Sessoms (1959 - 2020) - Obituary

 Donnie Ray Sessoms

-The funeral service will be held at 4:30 PM Friday, October 16 at Butler Funeral Home in Roseboro with Rev. William Ammons and Rev. Andy Wood officiating.
+The funeral service will be held at 4:30 p.m.
+Friday, Oct.
+16, at Butler Funeral Home in Roseboro with the Rev. William Ammons and the Rev. Andy Wood officiating.
 Burial will follow in the Sessoms-Faircloth Cemetery.
-The family will receive friends from 3:30 - 4:30 PM prior to the service at the funeral home.
+The family will receive friends from 3:30-4:30 p.m. prior to the service at the funeral home.

 Mr. Sessoms was a native of Sampson County, the son of Donnie Preston Sessoms.
 He was preceded in death by his father; daughter, McKenzie Mae Sessoms.He was a diesel mechanic for Soles Truck and Auto.